DevCycleHQ/devcycle-docs/docs/best-practices/security/api-keys-secret-scanning.md

 1. **Client**: Meant for single-user contexts, these keys are used in SDK's that have a persistent data store for the user while the SDK is being used.
 Evaluation of Features happens in the Client SDK API Worker, which then returns all valid features/variables for a given user.
 These SDKs also include the Mobile SDKs.
 For more information on the difference between mobile and standard client-side SDK keys, read [API and SDK keys](/home/feature-management/organizing-your-flags-and-variables/api-and-sdk-keys).
 These keys are considered safe to be in a client facing application - but should not be checked into source control.
 2. **Mobile**: These keys are used for Mobile SDKs and provide read-only access to the features accessible by a given user on your DevCycle environment.
 They grant access to the DevCycle SDK API, which returns user-customized configurations including feature information that they are permitted to access.
 3. **Server**: Used for server-side SDKs, these keys provide read-only access to the features on your DevCycle environment.
-They are used for SDKs that make continuous calls to the DevCycle APIs for each SDK interaction per user and have access to the full project configuration data.
+They are used for SDKs that make continuous calls to the DevCycle APIs for each SDK interaction per user and have access to the full project configuration data. **These are considered the highest security keys, and should be immediately rotated if compromised.**

 Each key type has different permissions and usages, and that's why we allow you to use and rotate them separately.